India / Vizhinjam-01/Kerala

 The CAO found the complaint eligible for further assessment in September 2012.
 At the request of the complainants, CAO extended the 120-day assessment period in March 2013.
 Ultimately, CAO found no agreement among the key parties to proceed with a dispute resolution process under CAO auspices.
 Therefore, the complaint has been transferred to CAO’s Compliance function for appraisal, per CAO Operational Guidelines.

 CAO formally initiated a compliance appraisal on August 7, 2013.
-Updates regarding the case will be posted in due course.
+The compliance appraisal is ongoing and updates regarding the case will be posted in due course.
 To view details of the other two complaints related this project, click on the links to the Vizhinjam-02/Kerala and Vizhinjam-03/Mulloor cases below.

 Note: An Ombudsman assessment does not entail a judgment on the merits of the complaint.
 Rather, the aim is to listen to people's concerns, understand the different perspectives, and gauge whether it is possible to address the concerns in a collaborative process.